27 June 2017 by Anna Staford

 Even if you have travel insurance, don’t ever put yourself at risk because not only could you have a bad accident, but it could also invalidate your insurance because you have wilfully put yourself at risk.
 If you do have an accident, you could end up paying out thousands in rescue and medical costs.
 There is a fine line between taking a great, daring selfie and potentially putting yourself or others at risk.
-It’s just not worth it.
+Let's face it: these travel selfies not worth the risk.
 There have been numerous reports of people falling from cliffs and bridges, or being injured by animals, all because they wanted to take a great selfie.

 Here is a list of the most risky travel selfies that are not worth taking:

 Without the proper support, hanging over a bridge could be lethal.
 There is one recorded death of a university graduate plunging 12 metres to her death from Moscow Bridge and in 2014, another student lost her balance while taking a selfie over the Puente de Triana Bridge in Seville, falling 23 feet to her death.